MuntasirSZN/better-auth-dashboard/docs/getting-started.md

 ## Configuring your middleware

-We support route protection, by using our `dashboardMiddleware` function in combination with the `dashboardMather` we can allow you to configure and protect routes straight from the dashboard.
+We support route protection, by using our `dashboardMiddleware` function we allow you to configure and protect routes straight from the dashboard.

 ```ts
 //...